Protesters march throughout West Palm Beach

 The first group of protesters met at 2 p.m. and marched from Rosemary Square and to the Palm Beach County courthouse in downtown West Palm Beach.

-Later in the afternoon, another group intended to march from Dreher Park to Mar-a-Lago, but was blocked from entering Palm Beach Island by law enforcement.
+Later in the afternoon, another group intended to march from Dreher Park to Mar-a-Lago but was blocked from entering Palm Beach by law enforcement.

-A large group of protesters marched down Belvedere Boulevard Saturday afternoon with the intention to march to Trump International Golf Club, but were stopped by law enforcement before they could reach the resort.
+A large group of protesters marched along Belvedere Boulevard on Saturday afternoon with the intention to march to Trump International Golf Club, but they were stopped by deputies before they could reach the resort.

+At one point, the protesters blocked traffic on Southern Boulevard, lying in the middle of the roadway.

 Scripps Only Content 2020